MBDP-bioinformatics-courses/MBDP_Metagenomics_2026/Practicals/README.md

 __Long reads:__
 Run this command separately for both samples.
 Make sure to change the path to the fastq file and the name of the output folder.
-NanoPlot will give a warning about not fonding Chrome, but it will still run.
+NanoPlot will give a warning about not finding Chrome, but it will still run.
 You can ignore the warning.

 ```bash
 /projappl/project_2001499/nano_tools/bin/NanoPlot \